Missouri in the American Civil War: Bleeding Kansas

-Dred Scott Decision
+Dred Scott decision

 Against the background of Bleeding Kansas, the case of Dred Scott, a slave who in 1846 had sued for his family's freedom in St. Louis, reached the U.S. Supreme Court.
 In 1857, the Supreme Court handed down its decision, ruling not only that slaves were not automatically made free simply by entering a free state, but more controversially that no one of African ancestry was considered a U.S. citizen and therefore that African-Americans could not initiate legal action in any court, even when they clearly had what would otherwise be a valid claim.
 The decision calmed the skirmishes between Missouri and Kansas partisans, but its publicity enraged abolitionists nationwide and contributed to the vitriolic rhetoric that led to the Civil War.
 The judge present was Supreme Court Chief Justice Roger B. Taney.

 Armed neutrality

 By 1860, Missouri's initial southern settlers had been supplanted with a more diversified non-slave-holding population, including northerners and immigrants from Europe, particularly Germans and Irish.
 With war seeming inevitable, Missouri hoped to stay out of the conflict by remaining a part of the Union but militarily neutral – not sending men or supplies to either side and pledging to fight troops from either side who entered the state.
 The policy was first put forth in 1860 by outgoing Governor Robert Marcellus Stewart, who had Northern leanings.
 It was reaffirmed by incoming Governor Claiborne Fox Jackson, who had Southern leanings.
 Jackson, however, stated in his inaugural address that in case of federal "coercion" of southern states, Missouri should support and defend her "sister southern states".
 A Constitutional Convention to discuss secession was convened with Sterling Price presiding.
 The delegates voted to stay in the Union and supported the neutrality position.

 In the United States presidential election of 1860, Abraham Lincoln received only 10 percent of Missouri's votes, while 71 percent favored either John Bell or Stephen A. Douglas, both of whom wanted to maintain the status quo.
-Douglas won the Missouri vote over Bell—one of only two states Douglas carried, the other being New Jersey—with the remaining 19 percent siding with Southern Democrat John C. Breckinridge.
+Douglas won the Missouri vote over Bell, making it the only state Douglas carried outright (he also won the popular vote in New Jersey, but split that state's electoral votes with Lincoln), with the remaining 19 percent siding with Southern Democrat John C. Breckinridge.